SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

 .. _OptionalChaining_ChainingOnMethodsWithOptionalReturnValues:

-Chaining on Methods With Optional Return Values
+Chaining on Methods with Optional Return Values
 -----------------------------------------------

 The previous example shows how to retrieve the value of